izdyr/Web/README.md

 **Hello World!**

 In this section, I have put my small projects for Web.
-These designs are designed using CSS and some of them are coded with java script.
+These designs are designed using CSS and some of them are coded with javascript.

 I hope they were helpful.